-There are few tips that you can use to reduce the number of errors in your scripts and that can make the debugging process a little easier.
+You can keep the following tips in mind to reduce the number of errors in your scripts and simplify the debugging process −

 Always use indentation to make your code easy to read.
 Indenting statements also makes it easier for you to match up beginning and ending tags, curly braces, and other HTML and script elements.